haskell/cabal/Cabal/doc/developing-packages.rst

     must be relative to one of the directories listed in :pkg-field:`hs-source-dirs`.
 Further, while the name of the file may vary, the module itself must be named ``Main``.

+    Starting with ``cabal-version: 1.18`` this field supports specifying a C, C++, or objC source file as the main entry point.

 .. pkg-field:: scope: token
     :since: 2.0